Cluedo (Australian game show): Daddo was the least experienced cast member according to The Daily Telegraph-Mirror. He admitted that during production he was still learning to act and felt the other six actors offered on-the-job training throughout the "apprenticeship". Daddo discovered that despite being the brother of established performer Cameron, acting was a taught skill and not innate to Daddos. In 1993, Daddo's production schedule overlapped with the children's series Round The Twist, in which he played a major role. He had "jumped at the chance" to take part in the show before he had commitments to a second series of Cluedo. Colonel Mustard

 Fifty-two year old Lieutenant Colonel (retired) Mike Mustard was a Western District local with a distinguished army career having served with the Australian Army in the Vietnam War.
-Ten years ago he retired and moved back home to live in the small township of Creswick Falls, within walking distance of Brindebella.
+Ten years ago he retired and moved back home to live in the small township of Creswick Falls, within walking distance of Brindabella.

-Since then he had built a strong romantic relationship with Mrs. Peacock, and spends most of his time at Brindebella.
+Since then he had built a strong romantic relationship with Mrs. Peacock, and spends most of his time at Brindabella.
 Mike Mustard is conservative and dismayed with youth culture.
 He is divorced and estranged from his daughter Jan.
 He does not like to talk about his military service.

 George Mallaby played Colonel Mustard.
 Mallaby had previously played a detective-sergeant in Crawford's police procedural drama Homicide, and divided his time between a regular acting stint as Colonel Mustard and his business as a signwriter.
 A lucrative alternative earner during the times available roles were thin, he successfully maintained the business during Cluedo and moved his clients around to fit in with production of the first batch of episodes.
 Mallaby "relished" playing the "malevolent" character.
 Leslie Grantham used the British version to "cast aside the shades" of Dirty Den after playing him and struggling to find significant work post-Eastenders, a turn which The Times felt "smacked of desperation".
 TV Week anticipated the turn would "shock fans".